 Overview: The Consortium for the Study of the Premodern World

 In 2014, the Andrew W. Mellon Foundation awarded the University of Minnesota a $600,000 start-up grant to develop the conceptual and programmatic foundations for a Consortium for the Study of the Premodern World.
 The consortium creates a new confederation of the many extant premodern studies constituencies at the University of Minnesota, and establishes a synergistic mission to promote integrated, multidisciplinary research and teaching in global premodern studies.
 The consortium seeks to pioneer a new approach to graduate education by working to combine graduate training in established humanities and social sciences disciplines with an integrated, multidisciplinary graduate program in Global Premodern Studies.
-Assuming success in the initial 3 year start-up phase, the Mellon Foundation has indicated the possibility of future funding to secure the institutionalization of the consortium.
+A second Mellon grant of $900,000 has been awarded to the University of Minnesota to support phase two of the CSPW, 2017-2021.

 Among the most fundamental divisions in organizing research and teaching in the humanistic sciences is the imagined divide separating the modern world from its assumed past.
 But a growing body of critical scholarship in many disciplines has called into question the alleged rupture that separates our modern age from an imagined “world before.”
 In this new thinking, the term “modern” does not mark a temporal breach, but a fluid and shifting Janus that moves and re-configures itself in countless ways.
 “Modernity,” this recent scholarship shows, is ultimately a matter of perception, now deployed as a transhistorical category inviting critical reflection about people and events across the full sweep of time.
 This sort of thinking is especially vital to the scholarly fields once thought to exist outside the temporal and geographic periphery of modernity.